cryptopunksnotdead/programming-cryptopunks/07_humans.md

 #=> 7
 ```

-Let's calculate the color usage by pixel count (using the 24x24 original size, that is, a total of 576 pixels):
+Let's calculate the color usage by pixel count (using the 24×24 original size, that is, out of a total of 576 pixels):

 ``` ruby
 usage = Hash.new(0)